Dekita/palworld-modconfig-devhelp/readme.md

 - "Append"  - append `Paks/LogicMods/MyAwesomeModName.modconfig.json` to the content directory
 - "LoadJsonFromFile" - make filepath struct and connect to the result from "Append"
 - Drag from the Json result gained in "LoadJsonFromFile" and use "Get Field" once to get the desired "Value Object" using its "Key Name".
-- Drag from the json result gained in "Get Field" once to get "live" value.
+- Drag from the json result gained in "Get Field" once to get "live" value of the configuration option.

 The result should look something similar to this:
 <img src="https://raw.githubusercontent.com/dekita/palworld-modconfig-devhelp/main/getjson-bp-example.png" style="margin-top: 28px;">

+At which point, you simply pull the value pin from the final "Get Field" node, and convert it to your desired data type for processing the confgiruation; integer, float, boolean, or string!

 ## For LUA Mods
 - coming soon (once i figure out how)